hungyiwu/mixed-distance/README.md

 <br />

 To demonstrate this method, the patches were first converted to 50-dimension latent vectoros by a convolution autoencoder (`code/autoencoder.py`).
 This process treats each image patch independently and hence the latent vectors contain only image content information.
-The 50-dimension latent vectors were then reduced to 2-dimension for visualization using UMAP, with and without using the patch coordinate within the whole-slide image (Figure 3).
+The 50-dimension latent vectors were then reduced to 2-dimension using UMAP, with and without using the patch coordinate within the whole-slide image for L2 regularization (Figure 3).
 Notably, the `umap-learn` implementation [4] includes tunable regularization strength, allowing incorporation of different confidence of the spatial continuity across applications.

 <br />